Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/New-AzureRmPolicyDefinition.md

 ```

 ### -ManagementGroupName
-The name of the management group of the new policy definition.
+The id of the management group of the new policy definition.

 ```yaml
 Type: System.String